YoobeeWebTutors/javascript-manual/05-operators.md

 # Exercises
 Write a new program for each of these points below.
 Each program should output what the input was along with the computed value.

 * Bagels cost $4.35 each (before tax).
-Write a program to calculate how much 9 bagels costs and output the total.
+Write a program to calculate how much 9 bagels cost and output the total.
 Your program should output the answer $39.15.
 * Scones cost $0.60 each.
 Write a program to calculate and output the total price of 27 scones.
-You should get 16.2.
+You should get $16.2.
 * It costs me $3.80 to make 13 muffins.
 How much did each muffin cost to make?
-The answer is appx $0.29 each, but write a program to calculate this.
+The answer is approximately $0.29 each, but write a program to calculate this.
 * I have $100.
 How many bagels can I buy with that?
 The answer is 22, but write a program to do the calculation.
   * The most sensible program uses a function that JavaScript provides to round a number down – go look it up.
 However, it is possible to program this using `+`,`-`,`*`, `/` and one of either `parseInt` or `%`.
 * How many scones can I buy with $100?
 166, but write the program.